DzakaAl/DzakaAl/README.md

 <h3 align="center">Bio</h3>
 <p align="center">
   I am a Bangkit graduate and currently studying Informatics at Ahmad Dahlan University (UAD).
-I have a strong interest in software development, design, and data, and I am actively honing my skills in various programming languages and tools.
+I have a strong interest in software development and data, and I am actively honing my skills in various programming languages and tools.
 </p>

 ---